 If substitute products are readily available in all corners of the market, there is a likelihood of consumers switching more often.

 If the price of one product rises, the demand for the other product rises since consumers will prefer to pay a lower price if the utility derived is almost the same.
 If the change in price causes a significant change in quantity demanded, the product is said to be elastic.
 If the change in price causes a small change in demand, it is called inelastic demand.

-For example, if the price of coffee goes up, most consumers will switch to tea unless those customers are loyal to coffee and consume it for other reasons.
+For example, if the price of coffee goes up, most consumers will continue to drink it out of habit or addiction, and therefore would be considered to be inelastic demand.
 Demand elasticity is how sensitive the demand for a good is to the change in other economic variables like price and consumer income.

 Two goods that are substitutes show a positive cross elasticity.
 It means that as the price of product x rises, the demand for the other product rises.
-As seen in the graph above, when the price of tea increases, quantity demand of coffee also increases.
+As seen in the graph above, when the price of tea increases, the quantity demanded of coffee also increases.